 First of all, we have to say that Google's solution for online storage isn't the only alternative to the almighty Dropbox.
 There are loads of interesting possibilities out there such as Microsoft's OneDrive, Amazon Drive, SugarSync, Box, Mega, SpiderOak, or pCloud, but when it comes down to it, we usually go for the big G's cloud storage service or the option of the company founded by the MIT students, Drew Houston, and Arash Ferdowsi.

 But, which of the two is better?
 It's hard to say without knowing the exact needs and desires of the user in question.
-To start off, Google Drive offers us much more space, 15 GB against the 2 GB offered by Dropbox, but there's a big but: it's space that has to be shared with Gmail and Google Photos.
+To start off, Google Drive offers us much more space, 15 GB versus the 2 GB offered by Dropbox, but there's a big but: it's space that has to be shared with Gmail and Google Photos.
 In the case of the little blue box, it's all for us, and we can expand it by inviting other users.